 The Department of Educational Psychology is a vibrant and diverse community of scholars.
-Our graduate students represent over 17 different countries creating a globally diverse discourse on the cognitive, emotional, and social learning processes that underlie education and human development across the lifespan.
+Our graduate students represent over 22 different countries creating a globally diverse discourse on the cognitive, emotional, and social learning processes that underlie education and human development across the lifespan.
 Our faculty bring a wide variety of backgrounds and experience into their research and teaching.
 Our programs include international students and a diverse ethnic, cultural and socio-economic mix of domestic students.

 The Tri-Psychology programs—Educational Psychology, Psychology, and the Institute of Child Development—at the University of Minnesota are deeply committed to supporting underrepresented students in the psychological sciences.

 The Interdisciplinary Center for the Study of Global Change (ICGC) offers fellowships that provide financial support for graduate students at the University of Minnesota-Twin Cities.
 Nominees should have backgrounds and interests that identify them as outstanding students who are clearly committed to the interdisciplinary study of the global south in the context of global change.
 We encourage nomination of exceptionally capable students, especially from the global south and groups traditionally underrepresented in graduate education.

 In recent years, a variety of rich and thriving immigrant and refugee populations have joined the more established African American and American Indian communities in the area.
 This includes the largest Somali population in the United States, the largest Hmong population outside Laos, the second-largest Vietnamese and Ethiopian populations and one of the fastest-growing Latino/Hispanic populations.
-The Twin Cities is also home to one of the country’s most vibrant GLBT communities.
+The Twin Cities is also home to one of the country’s most vibrant LGBTQI*A communities.